A 2022 Guide to Choosing a Patient Engagement Platform

 - Keyword Actions and chatbot functionality

 Not every interaction with patients requires human intervention.
 This is why the use of keywords and chatbots is an upcoming trend.
 A patient engagement software solution should allow for automated responses to common questions, such as “Where are you located?”
 It should also allow keywords to trigger automations, such as scheduling a ride with Uber Health for patients who need a lift.

 At its core, patient engagement involves understanding patients on a deeper, emotional level.
 One of the best ways to do so is leveraging sentiment analysis technology.
 By analyzing a patient’s sentiment, providers are able to identify a patient’s emotions or thoughts and respond promptly — before patients take to social media to complain or receive a CAHPS survey.

 - Multilingual support

-Some of your patients speak a language other than English, and so should your patient engagement platform.
+Some of your patients speak a language other than English, therefore it’s vital to have a multilingual patient engagement platform.

 - EMR integration

-A patient engagement platform should integrate with your EMR.
+A patient engagement software solution should integrate with your EMR.
 For example, the platform should be able to receive information from the EMR, such as a referral or recall, and write back to the EMR.